Updated October 2023

 During the Gion Festival in the month of July, it’s the shrine at the center of it.
 This festival is one of the famous in all of Japan as its history dates back for thousands of years.

-One of the most prime locations for cherry blossoms and autumn colors, this zen temple is a must-visit during those times.
+One of the most prime locations for cherry blossoms and autumn colors, the Nanzenji zen temple is a must-visit during those times.
 At the base of the Higashiyama mountains, it is home to important artifacts.
 First built by the Emperor Kameyama as his retirement villa, it was converted into a zen temple later.